 it just so happens that there is a passive component that can do the first bit: it’s called a transformer. one problem for transformers is that their “voltage gain” or step up ratio, is fixed. that is a problem where you can have ribbon mics, condenser mics, or dynamic (moving coil) microphones all going into the same transformer… the impedance differences are not so problematic actually, as long as the sources all look “up” into the load presented by the transformer. that is usually easy to arrange. but 4 V RMS (placing a mic close to a snare, kick drum or a guitar amp cabinet with a shure dynamic or AKG condenser mic…) into a 1 to 10 step up meant to look into a preamp meant for 10 to 100 mV, or less, is not going to generally work out so well. and for the 300 uV a female singer might be working in a vintage ribbon mic, a gain of 10 isn’t that meaningful! although down there in the mud, every little bit helps!

-i will suggest that an input transformer with a one to one ratio, optimized for common mode rejection, is what you really want for a mic pre… and anything more than a 1:3 step up ratio is a straight up mistake, actually. however, extracting a signal, small or large, from the electrical environment and feeding it to a single ended transconductance amp with as high a gain as you can get out of it, and a sensible variable feedback loop, can provide an excellent solution.
+i will suggest that an input transformer with a one to one ratio, with a low parasitic capacitance and optimized for common mode rejection, is what you really want for a mic pre… and anything more than a 1:3 step up ratio is a straight up mistake, actually. however, extracting a signal, small or large, from the electrical environment and feeding it to a single ended transconductance amp with as high a gain as you can get out of it, and a sensible variable feedback loop, can provide an excellent solution.

 something along the lines of this: open loop gain is around +65 dB. the feedback ratio can be arranged to give a useful range. something less than unity, up to a gain of 100. that will create the possibility to level a wide range of signals into roughly one, easy to work with, size. a size with a good signal to noise ratio.